-The Town of Cary provides a multitude of transportation options – from mass transit options to safe roadways for bicycles and pedestrians.
+The Town of Cary provides a multitude of transportation options, from mass transit to safe roadways for bicycles and pedestrians.
 Town staff are planning for future transportation needs as our community grows.
 The Town is also working to reduce its emissions through idling policies, alternative fuels, and electric vehicle plug-in infrastructure.
-Learn more about how departments within the Town are working on transportation.

 Cary residents support cyclists!
 Based on feedback from residents and the passage of the 2012 Community Investment Bonds for Transportation, $1 million has been allocated for improving bicycling facilities and programs.
 Learn more about bike events, view the Bike/Hike map, and see the Bike Plan overview by visiting the Bicycle projects page.